Birth of the Balancer

 “Help me, Balshown!”

-We can’t move him.
+We can’t move him, and I feel weak.

 I open my energy eyes, but the world seems empty of energy.